kajalrokade7/kajalrokade7/README.md

 ---

-### 🌟 Highlights
+### 🌟 Key Highlights

-- 🧩 Developed **end-to-end regression suites** using Selenium + TestNG
+- 🧩 Built modular automation frameworks using **Selenium + TestNG**
-- 🔗 Designed **API test collections** with Postman and automated validations with Rest Assured
+- 🔗 Designed and validated **API workflows** using Postman & Rest Assured
-- ⚙️ Performed **load testing** on web apps using JMeter for response and throughput insights
+- ⚙️ Conducted **performance benchmarking** with JMeter for web applications
-- 🧾 Wrote **structured defect reports**, ensuring clear communication and traceability
+- 🧾 Created detailed **bug reports** with reproducible steps and environment data
-- 🤝 Collaborated with developers for faster defect resolution and better release confidence
+- 🤝 Collaborated with developers to shorten defect resolution cycles

+---

 ### 🧠 How I Work

-- 📝 Convert requirements into reproducible test cases & automation scripts
+- 📝 Convert requirements into reusable automated test cases
-- 🧾 Validate backend data via **SQL queries** for end-to-end accuracy
+- 🧾 Validate backend data with **SQL queries** for data consistency
-- 🐞 Log detailed defects with environment info & evidence
+- 🐞 Log clear and structured defects that developers love to fix
-- 🤝 Collaborate with developers & stakeholders for quality assurance
-- 📈 Continuously learn & improve test frameworks
+- 🤝 Work closely with the team to make releases stable and fast
+- 📈 Constantly explore new tools to make testing more efficient

 ---

 ### 🚀 Goals & Next Steps

-- ⚙️ Expand **Playwright automation** with CI/CD integration
+- ⚙️ Strengthen **Playwright automation** and CI integration
-- 🔗 Strengthen **API contract validation** using schema and mock servers
+- 🔗 Add **API schema validation** in continuous testing pipelines
-- 🔐 Explore **security testing** and pursue **ISTQB & Playwright certifications**
+- 🔐 Learn more about **security and accessibility testing**
+- 🎓 Achieve **ISTQB and Playwright certifications**
-- 🤖 Learn **AI-driven testing** tools and improve automation efficiency
+- 🤖 Explore **AI-based test automation** for smarter quality coverage

+---

+### 😄 Fun Facts About Me

+- 🌟 I love **debugging more than coding** — finding the “why” behind issues keeps me curious.
+- ☕ My testing energy runs on **coffee + curiosity** — that’s my perfect combo.
+- 🕵️‍♀️ I enjoy **breaking things beautifully** just to see how well they recover.
+- 📚 Learning a new testing tool feels like solving a new puzzle — challenging yet exciting.
+- 🎧 I focus best with **lo-fi music** — it keeps my test flow smooth and creative.
+- ✨ I take pride in writing **clear, readable, and reusable automation scripts** — clean code is my comfort zone.

 ---